tiffchannn/vibesCheck/README.md

 # Vibes Check
-**Music playlist creation and curation application using Python, Django and Bootstrap**
+**Music playlist creation and curation CRUD application using Python, Django and Bootstrap**

 ## Join or login to account
 Users can create personalized accounts for Vibe Check.